 All that remains is to prepare for and run your online peer conference, which I’ll cover in the final post of this series.

-First, a big thank you to the super-creative Liz Lathan of Haute Dokimazo for sharing with me how she collects and processes peer session topics online.
+First, a big thank you to the super-creative Liz Lathan of Haute Dokimazo for sharing with me how she collects and begins to process participant information online.
 Liz figured out how to use Mural to do this — the Miro process I’ve described above mirrors hers.

 So far, in the first four posts of this series, I’ve: